-11) Sip drinks at a rooftop bar
+13) Sip drinks at a rooftop bar

 At sunset, rooftop bars are popular for drinking in the views (as well as the margaritas).

 On top of the deluxe Rosewood hotel – overlooking the Gothic-inspired La Parroquia church, twinkling lights and terracotta roofs – Luna is hands-down the best place at sunset for stupendous views of the city.

 Their “Oasis San Miguel” drink even contains artisanal ice cubes made of green tea, lemon and Angelica.

 Perhaps order Baja-style lobster tacos and other tapas to go with those drinks?

-If you get chilly, heat lamps and blankets add cozy warmth as you settle back into down-filled cushions.
+If you get chilly, heat lamps and cozy blankets add warmth as you settle back into down-filled cushions.

 Yes, this San Miguel de Allende rooftop bar is magic, pure and simple!

-12) Smile at the Toy Museum
+15) Smile at the Toy Museum

 Want to feel like a kid again?

 With such a cultural side, it’s probably no surprise that there are several museums in San Miguel de Allende.

-13) Visit Fabrica La Aurora
+17) Visit Fabrica La Aurora

-It’s a very interesting collection of art studios, art galleries, jewelry shops, home decorating stores and cafés, all housed within an old fabric factory.
+It’s a very interesting collection of art studios, art galleries, jewelry shops, home decorating stores and cafés – all housed within an old fabric factory.

-14) Eat at great restaurants
+18) Eat at great restaurants